ZachEngstrom/pihole/README.md

 ### Update Script Using Bash

-1. Copy this file to the root of your Raspberry Pi or server: [pihole_update.sh](./pihole_update.sh)
+1. Copy the [pihole_update.sh](./pihole_update.sh) file to the root of your Raspberry Pi or server.
+No editing necessary.

 ### Automatically Update and Send Emails Using Cron